Maryland holds off No. 25 NC State in Duke's Mayo Bowl - WHIZ News

-Tagovailoa finished 19 of 37 for 221 yards with two interceptions.
-Roman Hemby ran for 65 yards rushing on 24 carries for Maryland (8-5), which won its second straight bowl game.
+Tagovailoa wasn’t perfect, finishing 19 of 37 for 221 yards with two interceptions.
+Roman Hemby ran for 65 yards rushing on 24 carries for Maryland (8-5), which won its second straight bowl.

 Maryland took a 10-9 lead in the second quarter when Tagovailoa found Smith in the back left corner of the end zone for the game’s only touchdown.

-North Carolina State (8-5) certainly had its chances, penetrating the Maryland 25-yard line four times, but was forced to settle for field goals each time.
+North Carolina State (8-5) certainly had its chances, penetrating the Maryland 25-yard line four times only to come away with four field goals.

 The biggest opportunity to seize momentum came in the fourth quarter when Rakeim Ashford intercepted Tagovailoa at the N.C.
 State 35.
 But the Terrapins defense answered with a third-down stop and forced a field goal.

 N.C.
-State had one last chance to win it when they got the ball back with 2:34 left in the game at their own 25, but Bennett’s leaping interception clinched the victory.
+State had one last chance to win it when they got the ball back with 2:34 left in the game at their own 25, but Bennett’s leaping interception on a first down throw clinched the victory.

+The senior decided to play in the bowl game even as many of his teammates opted out.

+“It was a no-brainer,” Bennett said.
+“I get the opportunity to play the game that I love, so why not?’

 GETTING HIS KICKS